 - District heating and cooling efficiency improvements – This collection of studies evaluates a range of ideas to improve campus heating and cooling capacity and efficiency.
 The work will be led by the Utilities and Energy department.

 - Internal carbon pricing – This study assessed the campus community’s willingness-to-pay for on-site emissions reductions and preferences regarding how to collect and allocate revenues.
-The study is led by Dr. Trudy Cameron and PhD candidate Ryan Walch from the University of Oregon’s Economics Department.
+The study was led by Dr. Trudy Cameron and PhD candidate Ryan Walch from the University of Oregon’s Economics Department.

 - Sustainable commute options – Commuting by faculty, students, and staff currently accounts for 20% of the University of Oregon’s greenhouse gas emissions.
 Reducing single-passenger car trips would have a large impact on the university’s carbon footprint.
-Transportation Services (formerly Department of Parking and Transportation) recently completed a draft of its strategic plan to address programs and customer service over the next five years.
+Transportation Services (formerly Department of Parking and Transportation) released its strategic plan to address programs and customer service over the next five years.
 This is the first formal strategic plan for Transportation Services, which became a stand-alone department in 2013.
 The plan provides a department-wide mission and a transportation and parking vision for the university.
 An evaluation of current services and extensive stakeholder engagement helped shape the development of goals and annual performance measures.
 The strategic plan will guide decision making and serve as a reference for long-range transportation planning activities.

 - Campus-wide LED retrofit – This study will assess cost and appropriate phasing to transition to light-emitting diode (LED) lighting.
 LEDs require significantly less electricity to operate than other lighting technologies.
 Our electricity is largely sourced from hydropower and, as such, produces few carbon emissions.
 Therefore this project (and others focused on reducing electricity consumption) will have a relatively small impact on our overall carbon emissions.
 The study will be led by staff from Campus Planning and Facilities Management.